exchangeST0/stoz-tokenlist/EXCHANGESTOZ_DAO_WHITEPAPER.md

 ### Key Points

 - **Pure Governance Token**: ExchangeStozDAO grants exclusively participation rights in governance decisions, without economic rights, dividends, or equity participation
-- **Decentralized Governance**: All decisions are made through on-chain voting with minimum quorum and total transparency
+- **Decentralized Governance**: All decisions are made through off-chain voting via Snapshot platform with minimum quorum and total transparency
 - **Fund Management**: The DAO manages resources for legal expenses, regulatory compliance, licensing, operational costs, marketing, and technological development
 - **Non-Security Structure**: Specifically designed to avoid classification as a security under financial regulations
 - **Total Transparency**: All transactions and decisions recorded on the Ethereum blockchain